43. Boyle to Anne Hut (20 bunks): 9 hrs 45, 28.5 km (maps 92, 91, 90)

 Browning Hut to Rocks Hut: 4.5 hrs.

 To continue on the TA, you now begin on the Pelorus River Track.
 It is a short distance from Hacket to Browning Hut (8 bunks), 1 hr.
 About 20 minutes along there is a sign to the high river track to avoid a stream crossing.
 This involves a steep climb up, and the stream crossing duly averted is minor in normal flows (but there is another crossing after the detour finishes anyway), so there is probably no need to take the high track.
 It is then a stiff climb up through forest followed by a long, gently rising ridge, with some sidling here and there throwing in undulating sections.
 The track is a little rough, with many tree roots.
-The hut is modern and spacious.
+The hut is modern and spacious and has a flushing toilet.
 There is no cellphone reception here but you can go further up to a lookout spot where there is patchy reception and a view.
 Take care to note your route, as it is difficult to find the track again for the way down to the hut.

 54. Rocks Hut to Captains Creek Hut (6 bunks): 3.5 hrs, 9.5 km (maps 82, 81)

 From Rocks it is easy walking 1.5 hrs downhill through bush to Middy Hut (6 bunks).
 Then easy, flat bush walking to Captains Creek, 2 hrs.

 55. Captains Creek Hut to Pelorus Bridge camp ground: 6 hrs 45, 14 km (maps 81, 80)